Accreditation Requirements for Third-Party Verifiers for California’s Low Carbon Fuel Standard (LCFS)

 CARB will offer a comprehensive, in-person training for verifier accreditation, including an accreditation exam, in the fourth quarter of 2019 and third and fourth quarters of 2020.
 CARB plans to offer training each year through 2023 and will consider timing of future training to ensure a sufficient number of verifiers.
 See the Announcement for CARB Accreditation and Verifier Accreditation Training for the LCFS provided on the LCFS verification webpage.

 10. What is the cost for LCFS verifier accreditation training?

 CARB has engaged a contractor to assist in development and delivery of LCFS verifier accreditation training.
 The contractor will charge a reasonable fee to cover the costs for delivery of the training, not to exceed $1800 for the week-long training program.
 Travel, lodging, and food are not included in the training fee.
-A block of discounted rooms will be available at the training venues up to one month ahead of each training session.

 11. What if I do not pass the accreditation exam?